Muniria megalophylla: Description

 Muniria megalophylla is shrub which grows to a height of 1-2 m and has branches that have four corners in cross-section.
 The branches, leaves and some of the flower parts are densely covered with woolly, greyish, branched hairs.
 The leaves have a thin stalk 1-2 cm long and an egg-shaped blade 5-10 cm long and 3-5 cm wide which is heart-shaped at its base.
 The upper surface of the leaves is wrinkled and the lower surface has a distinct network of veins.

 The flowers are arranged singly or more usually in groups of up to three to seven in leaf axils near the ends of the branches, each flower on a woolly stalk 2-3 mm long.
 The flowers are surrounded by leaf-like bracts and bracteoles.
 The five sepals are 22 mm long, joined to form a tube for about half their length, hairy on the outside and on the inside of the lobes but glabrous inside the tube.
-The petals are redddish-pink, 22-27 mm long and joined to form a tube 18-22 mm long.
+The petals are reddish-pink, 22-27 mm long and joined to form a tube 18-22 mm long.
 The tube is densely woolly on the outside but mostly glabrous inside except for a narrow ring of hairs around the ovary and a few hairs on the largest petal lobe.
 There are five lobes on the end of the tube, the lower, central lobe is roughly circular, 4-5 mm long and 5-7 mm wide at the base and larger than the other lobes which are a similar size and shape to each other.
 The four stamens reach past the end of the tube, the lower pair longer than the upper ones.
 Flowering occurs in June and is followed by fruit which is oblong but with four distinct ridges and hairy at one end and 4-6 mm long.